Note: If you want to stay up-to-date without the Discord chat, you can jump to Async Alternatives right way!

 Here you can choose channels related to the crypto tech and ask technical questions about it.
 You might find some good souls that help you with your issues or point you to some resources to get started.
-Books and other learning resources are exchanged, but also talk about low-level cryptography.

-Sometimes it's simply lovely to discuss technology!
+Sometimes it's simply lovely to discuss tech choices.